View on GitHub

 Native Schema

-The main type of the metadatalake database is metadata vertex type with the following properties:
+The central type of the metadatalake database is the metadata vertex type, with the following properties:

 dataSteward process Automatic String max 4095